Skip to main

 The Office of Strategic Planning and Institutional Effectiveness facilitates UK Core assessment by:

-• Attending Senate UK Core Education Committee (UKCEC) meetings
+• Attending UK Core Education Committee (UKCEC) meetings

 • Assisting in the creation of all program-wide assessment rubrics